TREATMENTS AND SURGERIES

 Other things to avoid: hot baths, tight-fitting underwear and pants, and placing your computer on your lap.

-In addition, there are medications that improve semen quality.
-Clomid (whose generic name is clomiphene citrate) is the most used fertility drug among women; however, it also stimulates sperm production in men with low sperm motility, low sperm count and overall poor semen quality.
-Specifically, clomid blocks the effect of estrogen on the pituitary gland, resulting in an increase in levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+In addition, some medications improve semen quality.
+Clomid(whose generic name is clomiphene citrate) is the most used fertility drug among women.
+However, it also stimulates sperm production in men with low sperm motility, low sperm count and overall poor semen quality.
+Specifically, Clomid blocks the effect of estrogen on the pituitary gland, increasing follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 Higher levels of these hormones increase testosterone production, which, in turn, can increase sperm count and overall semen quality.
-Clomid comes in tablet form and the patient takes it orally every day, generally with an initial dose of 25 mg, or half of a 50 mg tablet.
+Clomid comes in tablet form, and the patient takes it orally daily, generally with an initial dose of 25 mg or half of a 50 mg tablet.

 What anesthetic is used during a vasectomy reversal?